aditya95sriram/bn-slim/README.md

 _These instructions have been tested on linux (last updated: 17th June 2022)_

 > Originally accepted at AAAI-21.
 The tags [cwidth] and [expert] refer to the
 > two follow-up versions accepted at NeurIPS-21 and UAI-22 resp.
+See [Results](#results)
+> section for publication details.

 ## Required programming languages and software